kepauken/TIL-heterogeneity-associated-with-ICI-response-in-melanoma/README.md

 ### Data

-The integrated Seurat object is deposited to GEO " add geo id"
+The integrated Seurat object is deposited to GEO accession number GSE148190

 Excel File for gene set enrichment analysis is given as supplementary file S4 "TableS4_SupplementGeneSigs.xlsx"

 The published datasets can be found at the following GEO repository:

 The bulk RNA seq data used in this study is publicly available on the GEO database (accession number GSE147620).
 Single cell sequencing and TCR-sequencing data from this paper can be found at accession numbers GSE148190 and GSE159251.
-The processed data object can be found at GSE148190.
 The validation dataset was accessed from GEO accession number GSE120575.

 ### Description